-Samsung Galaxy Note 7 fires, recall and cancellation: Everything you need to know
+Samsung Galaxy Note 7 fires, recall, cancellation, and rebirth: Everything you need to know

 How did we get here?

-Following worldwide reports of battery failures and fires with the Galaxy Note 7 in early September, including nearly 100 cases in the U.S. alone, Samsung and the U.S. Consumer Product Safety Commission (CPSC) announced a complete official recall of all Galaxy Note 7s in the U.S. Similar movements were made in Canada, as well as throughout Europe and Asia.
+Following worldwide reports of battery failures and fires with the Galaxy Note 7 in early September 2016 — including nearly 100 cases in the U.S. alone — Samsung and the U.S. Consumer Product Safety Commission (CPSC) announced a complete official recall of all Galaxy Note 7s in the U.S. Similar movements were made in Canada, as well as throughout Europe and Asia.
 Regions in which the phone had yet to launch simply postponed shipments of phones.

 The whole saga lasted over three months.

 Weeks later, with the recall in full swing and old Note 7s being replaced by hundreds of thousands of new "safe" models, reports started to arise of the same exact failures happening with these replacement phones.
-With consumers quickly losing faith in the Note 7 name, carriers in early October voluntarily offered free returns and exchanges for all Note 7s, and eventually stopped selling the phone altogether.
+With consumers quickly losing faith in the Note 7, carriers in early October voluntarily offered free returns and exchanges for all Note 7s, and eventually stopped selling the phone altogether.

 On October 10, Samsung issued a statement that it was halting sales of the Galaxy Note 7 globally and encouraging consumers to return their Galaxy Note 7 to where they bought it from.
 Shortly after, Samsung officially canceled the phone, and the U.S. authorities issued a second recall, banning sales of the Note 7, and forbidding passengers from bringing it onboard airplanes.
 Major airlines banned the use of the phone while on planes, shortly followed by the FAA officially banning it on all flights.
+(In-flight warning announcements continued well into 2017.)

-On December 9, Samsung finally started pushing an update to Note 7s in the U.S. that would all-but-brick the phones, limiting battery capacity and functionality when not plugged in.
+On December 9, Samsung finally started pushing an update to Note 7s in the U.S. that would all but brick the phones, limiting battery capacity and functionality when not plugged in.
 It's an update that had been released with various differences other regions, but the release in the U.S. marks a final push to get the last Note 7s still in the wild returned to Samsung.
-At the time, some 125,000 phones still remained in use by the public.
+At that time, some 125,000 phones still remained in the wild.

 Can I keep using my Note 7?